YottaDB/YDBDoc/ProgGuide/commands.rst

 YottaDB creates the environment for a new jobbed off process by copying the environment of the process issuing the JOB command and making a few minor modifications.
 By default, the standard input is assigned to the null device, the standard output is assigned to routinename.mjo, and the standard error is assigned to routinename.mje.

 .. note::
-   If the content of the $gtmroutines environment variable is different from the $ZROUTINES ISV, a jobbed off process will inherit $gtmroutines and not $ZROUTINES.
-If the M entryref (LABEL^PROGRAM) that is being jobbed off can be found only through $ZROUTINES, the jobbed off process will encounter a ZLINKFILE error (due to not being able to find the M program through $gtmroutines) whereas the program would be found in the jobbing process.
+   If the content of the $ydb_routines environment variable is different from the $ZROUTINES ISV, a jobbed off process will inherit $ydb_routines and not $ZROUTINES.
+If the M entryref (LABEL^PROGRAM) that is being jobbed off can be found only through $ZROUTINES, the jobbed off process will encounter a ZLINKFILE error (due to not being able to find the M program through $ydb_routines) whereas the program would be found in the jobbing process.

 **JOB Implications for Directories**